-(See Glosssary of Terms for forms of retail development and types of retail location).
+(See Glosssary of Terms- Retail, at the end of this document, for forms of retail development and types of retail location).

-4.11 Mobility Management Plan
+4.11Mobility Management Plan

 Mobility Management Plans consist of a package of measures put in place by an organisation to encourage and support more sustainable travel patterns among staff, clients and other visitors.
 Such a plan usually concentrates on staff commuting patterns but may also include business travel and fleet management.
 MMPs seek to encourage sustainable travel through: